MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

 -depth Process each directory's contents before the directory itself.
 The -delete action also implies -depth.
 ```

 Here is the general form to search and perform an action.
 The part at the end is hard to remember but is needed.
+Additionally add `-type f` for just files.

 ```sh
 find PATH -name SEARCH -exec bash -c 'COMMAND' - '{}' \;